A first Vertex Attribute 🟒¢

 // Index of the first element

-The stride is a common concept in buffer manipulation: it designates the number of bytes between two consecutive elements.
-In our case, the positions are contiguous so the stride is equal to the size of a vec2f, but this will change when adding more attributes in the same buffer.
+• The stride is a common concept in buffer manipulation: it designates the number of bytes between two consecutive elements.
+In our case, the positions are contiguous so the stride is equal to the size of a vec2f, but this will change when adding more attributes in the same buffer, if attributes are interleaved.

-Finally the stepMode is set to Vertex to mean that each vertex corresponds to a different value from the buffer.
-The step mode is set to Instance when each value is shared by all vertices of the same instance (i.e., copy) of the shape.
+• Finally the stepMode is set to Vertex to mean that each value from the buffer corresponds to a different vertex.
+The step mode is set to Instance when each value is shared by all vertices of the same instance (i.e., copy) of the shape (we’ll see instancing later on).

 // == Common to attributes from the same buffer ==